-When you are searching for a real estate agent, it can be helpful to know the differences between real estate agents, Realtors, and brokers.
+When searching for an agent, it can help to know the differences between real estate agents, Realtors, and brokers.
 Things to think about include:

 - Realtors hold themselves to a higher standard.
-Most Realtors are quite proud of the fact that they are part of such a well-established, highly-respected organization as the National Association of Realtors.
+Most Realtors are quite proud that they are part of such a well-established, highly-respected organization as the National Association of Realtors.
 They know that they have to try harder and be more careful to adhere to their Code.
-The first requirement they follow is to ‘honesty,’ something that is worth prioritizing when you choose an agent to handle what is probably the biggest financial transaction of your life.
+The first requirement they follow is ‘honesty,’ something that is worth prioritizing when choosing an agent to handle what is probably the biggest financial transaction of your life.

 - Brokers have more qualifications than agents.
 Many Realtors and real estate agents are plenty qualified to help you buy or sell a home.
 Of course, if you have the chance to hire a broker, you are justified in feeling some security knowing that your representative has achieved a higher level of education and certification.
 Many brokers, however, choose not to compete with their agents.

 In many businesses, you have what’s called a “silent partner.”
 In real estate, this is no different.
-You can have an owner of a real estate company who does not possess a real estate brokerage license or even be a licensed salesperson.
-The owner typically remains out of sight from the normal everyday operations of the business.
+You can have a real estate company owner who does not possess a real estate brokerage license or even be a licensed salesperson.
+The owner typically remains out of sight from the everyday operations of the business.